Dr-Sauce/WavvePlusPlus/README.md

 Not happening in the near future.
 (KOR.m3u hasn't been updated for a long time.)

 - **[Shortcut Updater](https://github.com/Dr-Sauce/ShortcutUpdater) integration**
-Wavve++ may be the first shortcut to get Shortcut Updater integrated when it finishes.

 # Source:
 [방송국 스트리밍 주소안내](https://m.blog.naver.com/gjppjh09/222416011602) ([방송PD](https://m.blog.naver.com/gjppjh09))